robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

 subtitle: My Secret Ironic Hope
 ---

-Basic game development is probably the biggest foundation on which I built SkilStak but I secretly hope none of my students actually become game developers, unless they are creating games with a purpose.
-There is just so much more the world needs besides another first-person shooter.
+I built SkilStak Coding Arts based on the love of games and game development but I secretly hope none of my students actually become game developers, unless they are creating games with a purpose.
+There is just so much more the world needs besides another first-person shooter&mdash;or God forbid, another GTA.

 I have a confession to make.
 I really don't play that many games.
 Yes I've been through the Dota2 obsession and enjoy Team Fortress